 In flight!

 Once your feet leave the ground, the flight actually becomes very smooth and you can settle into your seat.
-As soon as you get past the initial shock that you are flying, you will be stunned by the aerial view of Interlaken and it’s vibrant teal lakes.
+As soon as you get past the initial shock that you are flying, you’ll be stunned by the aerial view of Interlaken and it’s vibrant teal lakes.

 During the flight, you have the option to try out some spins and flips.
 If you absolutely don’t want to flip, your guide will respect that choice, but if you are looking for a little thrill you should give it a try.